Subscribe to RSS feeds Bulkowski Blog via RSS

 Lead-in heightThe tallest distance in the first quarter of the chart pattern, measured vertically, is the lead-in height.
 Must be at least $1, but preferably $2 or more.
 The chart on the right shows the measure between the two blue dots, vertically, from trendline to price low.

-Lead-in durationAt least a month.
+Lead-in durationAt least a month, but be flexible.

 Bump phasePrice rises in the bump phase following a steeper trendline (45 to 60 degrees) on high volume usually after a favorable event (earnings report, rating upgrades).
 Price rounds over and eventually returns to the lower, 30-degree trendline setup in the lead-in phase.
 The chart on the right shows an example.